apsunke/ant332_labguide/ANT332_lab_guide.md

 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to either to Elasticsearch or Logstash for indexing.

-In this lab we will configure Filebeat to collect *TBD log file* and send the data to logstash.
+In this lab we will configure Filebeat to collect Kubelet logs and send the data to logstash.

+@Saad section on kubelet log type.

 ```
 filebeat.inputs: